sxluong/cse15l-lab-reports/lab1.md

 Now that you have access to the remote server, you can try some commands out.
 ![image](https://user-images.githubusercontent.com/122576207/212798369-d57fc77d-a580-428c-add3-ae9ebe5fa026.png)
 From the example code I displayed, I noticed many things.
 The command `ls` listed the files in the current home directory.
 I then “step” within the perl5 file by using `cd` where can then see and configure all the contents within.
-The command ‘pwd’ tells me the “absolute path” and the current working directory I’m in.
+The command `pwd` tells me the “absolute path” and the current working directory I’m in.
 If you follow `cd` with `..`, it simply goes back to the home directory.
 Lastly, what I found amusing was how I could make another directory using `mkdir` (name of directory) and it would pop up in my files.
 I made sure of the presence of the directory by doing `ls`.

 Hooray!
 You have managed to connect to a remote server and write commands.